ujwal1616/metanoia-experimental-website/README.md

 Since I’m still learning to code, I used **AI coding tools** to help generate the HTML, CSS, and JavaScript.
 The creative direction, product thinking, and design decisions are mine.

-The focus here is on **turning an idea into something real and testable**, while I continue building my coding skills step by step.
+The focus here is on **turning an idea into something real and testable**, while I continue building my coding skills step by step via experimenting and implementing.